ChronoSheets/ChronoSheets-Ruby-Client/docs/TripsApi.md

 api_instance = ChronoSheetsAPI::TripsApi.new

-start_date = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | The Start date of the date range.
+start_date = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | The Start date of the date range.
 Trips after this date will be obtained.

-end_date = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | The End date of the date range.
+end_date = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | The End date of the date range.
 Trips before this date will be obtained.

-x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token
+x_chronosheets_auth = 'x_chronosheets_auth_example' # String | The ChronoSheets Auth Token

 opts = {
   skip: 56, # Integer | Skip this many Trips